braeun/eamon-interpreter/README.md

 The code of the first eamon game (beginners cave and main hall) is included in the source tree.
 I am not really sure about the license but it states on the game image that non-commercial distribution is welcome.

+## Thanks

+* Robert Green, main author of AppleCommander, and contributors for the clean Java code providing much insight into the Dos 3.3 disk and file structure.